Frky/elph/README.md

 ## Current limitations

 ### Binary format
-Currently, elfdump only supports 64 bits binary in little-endian mode.
+Currently, elph only supports 64 bits binary in little-endian mode.

 ### Patching
 The current patching methods are, by design, very easy to detect.
 Thus, if the goal is to patch a binary remaining as discrete as possible, a lot of work still has to be done.